WeCodePixels/envato-invoice-downloader/README.md

 ## Step 1.
 Install wkhtmltopdf

-Be sure to have wkhtmltopdf installed.
+Be sure to have [wkhtmltopdf](http://wkhtmltopdf.org/) installed.

-### Why?

 This is used to save HTML pages as PDF files.

 ## Step 2.
 Download CSV statement

-Go to your Statement page in your CodeCanyon account.
+The script will download all invoices found in your CSV statement.
+To download it, go to your Statement page in your CodeCanyon account.
 Click on the month you are interested in.
 Click on "Download your statement in CSV format" from the bottom of the page.
 Save this file as **input.csv** in the same folder as the script file.

-### Why?

-The script will download all invoices found in this CSV statement.

 ## Step 3.
 Copy your session cookie.

+The script needs your session cookie in order to authenticate on CodeCanyon/ThemeForest/Envato pages.

+First of all, log in on [**CodeCanyon**](http://codecanyon.net/), not ThemeForest or any other Envato marketplace.

 If you are using **Firefox**, right click on the current page and select "View Page Info".
 Click on the Security tab, and then the "View Cookies" button.
 Find the "_fd_session" cookie and copy its contents.

 If you are using **Chrome** or **Chromium**, right click on the current page and select "View page info", and then on "Show cookies and site data".
 Copy the contents of the "codecanyon.net > Cookies > _fd_session" cookie.

 Be sure to copy the cookie's **complete** content.
 You can click on the text, press Ctrl+A (or Cmd+A) to select the entire text, and then Ctrl+C (or Cmd+C) to copy.
 The code should be a long string of letters, numbers, and other characters.
 Paste this code inside **session.ini** in the same folder as the script file.

-### Why?

-The script needs your session cookie to authenticate on CodeCanyon/Envato pages.

 ## Step 4.
 Run the script.